-Established in 1940, this museum is housed in a 19th century mansion which originally belonged to Dr. Augusto Frederico de Oliveira.
-The museum inhabits space of 9,043sq. metres decorated with carved gardens and ceramic artefacts.
-It exhibits portraits, paintings, prints, photos, sculptures, armour, pottery, furniture, jewellery of early settlements, Colonial period, Dutch colony till the 20th and 21st century.
-It has over 12 thousand art pieces which describe the journey of Recife through the ages.
+Established in 1940, this museum is housed in a 19th-century mansion that originally belonged to Dr Augusto Frederico de Oliveira.
+The museum inhabits a space of 9,043sq.m. decorated with carved gardens and ceramic artefacts.
+It exhibits portraits, paintings, prints, photos, sculptures, armour, pottery, furniture, jewellery of early settlements, the Colonial period, Dutch colony till the 20th and 21st centuries.
+It has over 12 thousand art pieces that describe the journey of Recife through the ages.
 It is also home to "Salao de Arte Contemporanea de Pernambuco" - Presentation of the work of local artists.

-This museum holds a huge collection of art pieces describing the culture of Pernambuco state.
-The collections are distributed into three main exhibition themes namely the sugar-cane production cycle, the northeastern man’s life style and the folklore and their religious habits.
+This museum holds a massive collection of art pieces describing the culture of Pernambuco state.
+The collections are distributed into three main exhibition themes: the sugarcane production cycle, the north-eastern man’s lifestyle, and folklore and religious habits.
 Many seminars are held at the museum to discuss the culture of Pernambuco.

-Inaugurated in 1985, the Museum Murillo La Greca is dedicated to the famous painter Murillo La Greca whose dreams were fulfilled through the opening of the museum.
-This museum is one of the famous spot for art-lovers.
+Inaugurated in 1985, the Museum Murillo La Greca is dedicated to the famous painter Murillo La Greca whose dreams were fulfilled through the museum’s opening.
+This museum is one of the famous spots for art lovers.
 It contains over 1,400 drawings in crayon and pastel and 160 paintings (landscapes, portraits) by painter Murillo La Greca.
 The museum also exhibits discs, books, furniture from various eras.

-Address: Rua Leonardo Bezerra Cavalcanti 366, Parnamirim, Zonta Norte, Recife.
+Address: Rua Leonardo Bezerra Cavalcanti 366, Parnamirim, Zonta Norte, Recife, Brazil.

-Gilberto Freyre Foundation is located in the Vivenda Santo Antonio de Apipucos which was the house of Gilberto Freyre for over 40 years.
-This 18th century villa, exhibits paintings and objects collected by the Freyre family.
-They include sacred Catholic paintings, pieces of African origin, Portuguese tiles, Brazilian artwork, English and Portuguese silverware plus a book collection as well as other literature related objects.
+Gilberto Freyre Foundation (Fundação Gilberto Freyre) is located in the Vivenda Santo Antonio de Apipucos, which was the house of Gilberto Freyre for over 40 years.
+This 18th-century villa exhibits paintings and objects collected by the Freyre family.
+They include sacred Catholic paintings, pieces of African origin, Portuguese tiles, Brazilian artwork, English and Portuguese silverware, a book collection, and other literature-related objects.

-This is a fascinating museum situated in the old Central Train Station.
-Though, it is now used as the central station for Recife’s subway system, it holds exhibitions offering some amazing artefacts.
+The museum is situated in the old Central Train Station.
+Though it is now used as the central station for Recife’s subway system, it holds exhibitions offering unique artefacts.

 Fransico Brennand was one of the most important and famous names in contemporary sculptures in Brazil.
 The shop is located in an old brick factory that belonged to Francisco’s family.
 He likes to exhibit his ceramic work in open spaces like gardens.

-The museum is located in the 17th century Cinco Pontas Fortress.
-It exhibits artefacts, collections, objects and reproductions of old paintings which portray bygone Recife since the time the Dutch ruled it.
+Museu da Cidade do Recife (Recife City Museum) is located in the 17th century Cinco Pontas Fortress.
+It exhibits artefacts, collections, objects, and reproductions of old paintings that portray bygone Recife since the Dutch ruled it.

-Address: Forte das Cinco Pontas, Sao Jose (Centro), Recife
+Address: Forte das Cinco Pontas, Sao Jose, Recife, Brazil.

-Museu Franciscano de Arte Sacra is a museum dedicated to preserving objects related to worship and religious art.
-The museum was inaugurated in 1974 and is located in Convent of San Antonia, a part of the Golden Chapel.
-The collections at the museum include paramentos liturgical, furniture carving, pieces of worship in precious metals as ostensórios, turíbulos, tocheiros and candlesticks, statues and other objects baroque.
+Museu Franciscano de Arte Sacra (Franciscan Museum of Religious Art) is dedicated to preserving worship and religious art objects.
+The museum was inaugurated in 1974 and is located in the Convent of San Antonia.
+The collections at the museum include paramentos liturgical, furniture carving, pieces of worship in precious metals as ostensórios, turíbulos, tocheiros and candlesticks, statues, and other objects baroque.
 Among the religious objects displayed here, an interesting one is the first image of Sagrado Coração de Jesus de Pernambuco.

-Museu de Arte Moderna Aloísio Magalhães (MAMAM) is a museum created in 1997 within the Galeria Metropolitana de Arte Aloísio Magalhãe located opposite the Capibaribe River.
-The museum is divided into three floors and its main objectives are to promote modern and contemporary art of North-eastern Brazil.
-The exhibitions have showcased displays of various artists such as Basquiat, Cildo Meireles, Antonio Dias, Ernesto Neto, Rivane Neuschwander and Jarbas Lopes.
+Museu de Arte Moderna Aloísio Magalhães (Museum of Modern Art Aloísio Magalhães) is a museum created in 1997 within the Galeria Metropolitana de Arte Aloísio Magalhãe located opposite the Capibaribe River.
+The museum is divided into three floors, and its main objectives are to promote modern and contemporary art of north-eastern Brazil.
+The exhibitions have showcased various artists such as Basquiat, Cildo Meireles, Antonio Dias, Ernesto Neto, Rivane Neuschwander, and Jarbas Lopes.
 There is also a permanent exhibition on display depicting various works of modern art.
-The new annex of MAMAM attached to the Patio in St.Peter’s square holds frequent seminars and discussions.
+The new annexe of MAMAM attached to the Patio in St.Peter’s square holds frequent seminars and discussions.

-The Museum of Image and Sound of Pernambuco was founded on October 13, 1970.
-Its main purpose is to document and broadcast the culture of Pernambuco.
-The MISPE collections include more than 6 thousand pieces of discs, audio tapes, posters, postcards, photographs and slides.
-It has a compilation of 100 films/documentaries, books and magazines.
+Museu da Imagem e do Som de Pernambuco (Museum of Image and Sound of Pernambuco) was founded on 13th October, 1970.
+Its primary purpose is to document and broadcast the culture of Pernambuco.
+The MISPE collections include more than 6 thousand pieces of discs, audiotapes, posters, postcards, photographs, and slides.
+It has a compilation of 100 films/documentaries, books, and magazines.
 MISPE auditorium seating accommodates 50 visitors where you can watch films.
-It is open everyday from Monday to Friday, 9am to 5pm and weekends 1 pm to 5pm.
+It is open every day from Monday to Friday.